 From stunning wedding bands to family heirlooms, gold jewelry has a special place in our hearts.
 The hands of time can be cruel and leave these pieces looking worn and dull, so cleaning your gold jewelry regularly is a must.
 That means it's a task you will likely have to approach at home.

-Luckily, you don’t need to be an expert to shine up your gold pieces, but we’ve enlisted some insiders to offer their tips and tricks.
+Luckily, you don’t need to be an expert to shine up your gold pieces.
+To take the guesswork out of cleaning your precious gold pieces, we asked a few experts to share their tips and tricks.

 How Often Should You Clean Gold Jewelry?